Our top pick for

 Papa Johns International's shares were split on a 2:1 basis on 30 December 2013.
 So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
 This wouldn't directly have changed the overall worth of your Papa Johns International shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Papa Johns International shares which in turn could have impacted Papa Johns International's share price.

 Beta is a measure of a share's volatility in relation to the market.
-The market (NASDAQ average) beta is 1, while Papa Johns International's is 1.0823.
-This would suggest that Papa Johns International's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+The market (NASDAQ average) beta is 1, while Papa Johns International's is 0.9584.
+This would suggest that Papa Johns International's shares are less volatile than average (for this exchange).

 Papa John's International, Inc. operates and franchises pizza delivery and carryout restaurants under the Papa John's trademark in the United States and internationally.
 It operates through four segments: Domestic Company-Owned Restaurants, North America Commissaries, North America Franchising, and International Operations.
 The company also operates dine-in and delivery restaurants.
 As of December 29, 2019, it operated 5,395 Papa John's restaurants, which included 598 company-owned and 4,797 franchised restaurants.
 The company was founded in 1984 and is headquartered in Louisville, Kentucky.